JoepVanlier/JSFX/README.md

 ![StereoBub3](https://i.imgur.com/1JQFa5w.png)
 It's pretty much the same as II, except it adds vibrato on left and right and a squash option to box in the side channel.
 This squash option can be useful at times to mask the phasing effects you can sometimes hear on drums.
 Mind you, too much of it will cause harmonics that will completely vanish when mixing down to mono, so be careful with that one.

 # Transience
 ![TransienceUI](https://imgur.com/TgC7n2B.png)

+Transient shaper.
+Can modify attack and decay of incoming audio.

 Transience is a plugin for enhancing or reducing transients.
 It works by using two envelopes.
 One is an envelope follower (short attack, longer decay; roughly follows the peaks of the sound), the other is a user specified envelope (with attack/decay).
 You can then shape the sound according to the difference between the two, making attacks or decays longer or shorter.
 The plugin operates in logarithmic space.